micheles/papers/PITCHME.md

 +++

-We introduced a task splitter able to perform a subset of the calculation and to estimate the expected total time: it can split the calculation in subtasks with estimated runtime smaller that an user-given `task_duration`
+We introduced a task splitter able to perform a subset of the calculation and to estimate the expected total time: then, it can split the calculation in subtasks with estimated runtime smaller that an user-given `task_duration` parameter

 +++